 The Sony X80K has a motion interpolation feature to bring lower-frame-rate content up to 60 fps.
 It works well in scenes with slow movement, but it struggles when there's a lot of movement.
 It doesn't actually stop interpolating with busier scenes, so there's a lot of artifacts.

-Due to the relatively slow response time, there isn't much stutter with lower-frame-rate content as it doesn't hold each frame on for a long time.
+Due to the relatively slow response time, there isn't much stutter with lower-frame-rate content, as it doesn't hold each frame on for a long time.

-The TV only removes judder from native 24p content, like from a Blu-ray player.
+The Sony X80K TV only removes judder from native 24p content, like from a Blu-ray player.
 Unlike the LG UQ9000, other sources like streaming or cable boxes that don't have a Match Frame Rate feature aren't completely judder-free, so motion in movies doesn't look as smooth.

 The TV doesn't support any variable refresh rate technologies.
-If you want a similar TV with VRR support, then check out the Samsung Q80B QLED or the Hisense A6H.
+If you want a similar TV with VRR support, check out the Samsung Q80B QLED or the Hisense A6H.

-The Sony X80CK has low input lag for a responsive gaming experience, as long as you're in Game Mode.
+The Sony X80CK has low input lag for a responsive gaming experience as long as you're in Game Mode.
 You can enable the motion interpolation feature, but it negatively impacts the input lag and isn't suggested for gaming.

 The Sony X80K supports all common resolutions up to 4k @ 60Hz.
 It displays proper chroma 4:4:4 with 1080p and 4k signals, which is important for clear text, but it doesn't display it properly with 1440p signals.
+This TV's 85-inch model supports 4k @ 120Hz.

 As the Sony X80CK is limited to HDMI 2.0 bandwidth and a 60Hz refresh rate, it can't play any game from the PS5 above 4k @ 60Hz.
-The Auto Low Latency Mode switches the TV into Game Mode when you launch a game from a compatible device to reduce input lag.
+The Auto Low Latency Mode switches the TV into 'Game Mode' when you launch a game from a compatible device to reduce input lag.

 As the TV is limited to HDMI 2.0 bandwidth and a 60Hz refresh rate, it can't play any game from the Xbox Series X or S above 4k @ 60Hz.
 The Auto Low Latency Mode switches the TV into Game Mode when you launch a game from a compatible device to reduce input lag.

 The Sony X80K doesn't support HDR10+, so if you want to watch HDR content with this format, you'll be limited to HDR10 instead.
 Some websites advertise that it has HDMI 2.1 inputs, but it's still limited to HDMI 2.0 bandwidth, and even if it supports eARC on HDMI 3 and Dolby Vision on HDMI 3 and 4, those don't require HDMI 2.1 bandwidth.
+The 85-inch model does have HDMI 2.1 bandwidth, however.

 It has ATSC 3.0 support, meaning you can get 4k over-the-air channels in certain regions.
 Also, it doesn't have an analog output like the Sony X80J, so you can't connect headphones with a wired connection.

 Thanks to the eARC support, you can connect a receiver and pass high-quality lossless audio by connecting the sources directly to the Sony X80K.
+It supports DTS audio formats, which is great if you like to watch DVDs or Blu-rays, as they often use DTS for their main audio tracks.

-The TV has an okay frequency response.
+The Sony X80 has an okay frequency response.
 It has a well-balanced sound profile with lower and moderate volume levels, but there's a dip in the treble range at the max volume, so dialogue sounds less clear, especially if there are background sounds.
 Like most TVs, it doesn't produce much bass, so it's best to get a soundbar or dedicated surround sound setup for the best sound possible.

 The TV comes with the same Google TV interface as other Sony TVs.
 Navigating through the menus feels smooth, and there aren't any big issues with it, but it may take some time to learn if you aren't used to it.